 The oral mucous membrane is an integral part of the oral cavity (1).
 Oral premalignancy is considered an intermediate stage.
 A premalignant lesion is defined as "a morphologically reformed tissue in which oral cancer is more likely to occur than in its seemingly normal counterpart".
 Oral leukoplakia is considered a potential premalignant disorder (2) and is graded histologically as mild, moderate, and severe dysplasia depending on the level of involvement of the epithelium by the WHO (3).
-If not diagnosed early has a risk of causing oral morbidity and cancer (4).
+These lesions are largely asymptomatic, and the clinical relevance of oral leukoplakia is primarily tied to its association with oral squamous cell carcinoma.
+Thus, timely workup and effective management of these lesions can reduce the risk of malignant transformation.
+If it's not diagnosed earlier, it can even cause morbidity (4).
 Oral leukoplakia is a non-scrapable white patch or plaque which might be homogeneous or nonhomogeneous and is strongly associated with smoking.
 Risk factors include all forms of tobacco, including cigars, cigarette, beedi, and pipe (5).
 Other synergistic risk factors include alcohol consumption, chronic irritation, fungal infections such as candidiasis, oral galvanism due to restorations, bacterial infections, sexually transmitted lesions like syphilis, combined micronutrient deficiency, viral infections, hormonal disturbances, and ultraviolet exposure (6,7).
 The etiology of oral leukoplakia is multifactorial, and many causes are idiopathic.
-A well-defined leukoplakia is said to be associated with various factors such as poor diet, poor oral hygiene, local irritants such as caries, sharp teeth, alcohol, and tobacco (8,9).
+A well-defined leukoplakia is said to be associated with various factors such as poor diet, poor oral hygiene, local irritants such as caries, sharp teeth, alcohol, and tobacco (8-10).
 The prevalence of leukoplakia varies among scientific studies.
 According to a global review point, there is a prevalence of 2.6% and a malignancy conversion rate ranging from 0.1% to 17.5%.
 The statistical analysis from several studies concluded the prevalence of leukoplakia ranging from 0.2% to 5.2% and the malignant transformation of 0.13% to 10% in India.
-This alarming increase in the prevalence of leukoplakia in India could be mainly due to its cultural, ethnic, and geographic factors(10).
+This alarming increase in the prevalence of leukoplakia in India could be mainly due to its cultural, ethnic, and geographic factors(11).
 When a tissue cell is exposed to any type of carcinogen, it tries to adapt to it.
-In the oral epithelium, a hastened growth phase (hyperplasia) is the earlier sequelae(11).
+In the oral epithelium, a hastened growth phase (hyperplasia) is the earlier sequelae(12).
 When the irritant persists further, the epithelium shows features of cellular degeneration, a well-characterized feature of adaptation (atrophy).
 When the stage of adaptation and revocable cell damage ends, the cells gradually reach a stage of irrevocable cell damage, manifesting as either apoptosis or malignant transformation via tumor suppressor genes (p53).
-As an adaptive response, the hastened pace of cell division noted at the earlier stages of transformation facilitates further genetic damage, thereby forcefully pushing the cells further along the path to malignant transformation(12).
-Our team has extensive knowledge and research experience that has translated into high-quality publications (13-16)(5)(17,18)(19-21)(22-24)(25,26)(27-29)(30,31).
+As an adaptive response, the hastened pace of cell division noted at the earlier stages of transformation facilitates further genetic damage, thereby forcefully pushing the cells further along the path to malignant transformation(13).
+Our team has extensive knowledge and research experience that has translated into high-quality publications (14-17)(5)(18,19)(20-22)(23- 25)(26,27)(28-30)(31,32).
 The main aim of the study was to assess the prevalence of leukoplakia among patients visiting a private dental hospital.